Giveth/agent-distribution-service/README.md

 When a new wallet is generated for a cause:
 - The wallet is created using HD derivation from the seed phrase
 - The HD path is stored in the database (e.g., "m/44'/60'/0'/0/0")
-- All future transactions from this wallet will be sponsored
+- All future transactions from this wallet will use fee refilling

 ### 2. Fund Distribution
 When you call the distribute-funds endpoint: